GeniusesGroup/memar/networking-osi_2-Chapar.md

 - **Bandwidth management** or [Quality of service](https://en.wikipedia.org/wiki/Quality_of_service) is a complicated feature that we decide to handle on layer one and layer three.
 It is easy to control endpoint devices layer one bandwidth on the connection point to help [ChaparKhane](./ChaparKhane.md) to coordinate network better, but in layer one, you can't distinguish between inbound and outbound traffics.
 - **VLAN** or [Virtual Local Area Network](https://en.wikipedia.org/wiki/Virtual_LAN) like "bandwidth management" need state to switch each frame, so it is break our goal to have a very simple switching mechanism.
 Network segmentation can handle on layer three by help from [ChaparKhane](./ChaparKhane.md) to coordinate local network better.
 - **Memory usage in peers**.
 Theoretically if two peer have more than one path to each other, peers can store each path separately for a connection unlike MAC that need just one value.
 But be aware that very limited ethernet switch devices support multi path to switch frames, So you can just store one path for each connection.
 And remember support switching in multi path manner in ethernet is very huge performance drop.
+- **Wiring changes**. some changes in wiring cause a device to device connection broken. but in most cases connection can be used in many changes to wiring by simple path recovery mechanism.

 ## Still considering
 - **Frames congestion** on any ports force still use cache on ports interfaces that can drop up to 50% efficiency.
 Suggest use computer hardware studies e.g. PCI-Express(PCIe), ...  to handle this consideration in best effort.